 “Giverny: Artists in the Garden,” painting by Maud Taber-Thomas

-I offer private, on-going seminars on the writing of literary nonfiction: personal essay, memoir, travel, literary journalism, and portraits of people& place.
+I offer private, on-going seminars on the writing of literary nonfiction: personal essay, memoir, travel, literary journalism, literary notebook-keeping, and portraits of people& place.
 On a periodic basis, I teach courses in creative nonfiction writing at the Writer’s Center, in Bethesda, Maryland; at universities; and in Europe.
+I teach regularly for New Directions, a program for clinicians, writers, and academics wishing to write from a psychological perspective.
 I also offer small private classes and tutorials upon request.

 “Sara Taber is the writing coach we’d all create if she didn’t already exist.
 She’s a gifted writer whose continuing success in the publishing world gives authority to her practical advice.
 A gifted teacher who artfully relates theory to published examples appropriate for each student, she’s generous with her time and praise, but demanding in her expectations.”